 The NFR Model uses special generators to represent places with a high level of activity that is not well represented by the standard Trip Generation model.
-These include Colorado State University (CSU), the University of Northern Colorado (UNC), and Rocky Mountain National Park.
+The three special generators included in the model are Colorado State University (CSU), the University of Northern Colorado (UNC), and Rocky Mountain National Park.

-Special generator definitions and methodology remain largely unchanged from the previous 2012 base year model.
-Special generator values have been updated to reflect updated 2015 base year university enrollment data and Rocky Mountain National Park traffic count data.
+Special generator definitions and methodology remain largely unchanged from the previous 2015 base year model.
+Special generator values have been updated to reflect updated 2019 base year university enrollment data and Rocky Mountain National Park traffic count data.